 Floatopia – TBC, 2025

 A game with cute, round characters?
 Fishing, decorating, and uh, superpowers?
 Sign me up!
-Floatopia looks like a mix between Animal Crossing and Pop Mart’s finest figures and lets you while the days away on a floating island surrounded by friends and adorable animals.
+Floatopia looks like a mix between Animal Crossing and Pop Mart's finest figures and lets you while away the days on a floating island surrounded by friends and adorable animals.

 NetEase announced the game for Switch, and I nearly jumped out of my seat.
-I’m so excited to hop into this super cute world and see how it pans out as a live-service, free-to-play title.
-I’m no stranger to gacha games, and you can bet your buns I’ll be rolling for outfits and furniture or whatever sweet items appear on the banners.
-Now excuse me as I eagerly await a confirmed Floatopia release date.
+I'm so excited to hop into this super cute world and see how it pans out as a live-service, free-to-play title.
+I'm no stranger to gacha games, and you can bet your buns I'll be rolling for outfits and furniture or whatever sweet items appear on the banners.
+Now, excuse me as I eagerly await a confirmed Floatopia release date.

 Hades 2 – TBC, 2025

-Supergiant Games had me by the neck with Hades, and so when Hades 2 was released in early access on Steam and Epic Games Store I quite literally dropped everything to plug an almost embarrassing amount of hours into it.
+Supergiant Games had me by the neck with Hades, and so when Hades 2 was released in early access on Steam and Epic Games Store, I quite literally dropped everything to plug an almost embarrassing amount of hours into it.
 Even in early access, it feels fully realized and a very, very worthy successor to Zagreus and co.
-The narrative switches from Hades’ son to his Chthonic goddess daughter, Melinoë, with a new quest and Hades 2 characters that are just as engaging as the original game.
+The narrative switches from Hades' son to his Chthonic goddess daughter, Melinoë, with a new quest and Hades 2 characters that are just as engaging as the original game.

 Metroid Prime Beyond – TBC, 2025